Sharda University Admissions 2025

 The chronological order is:

-(D) Nationalization of RBI
+(D) Nationalisation of the RBI

-(C) Third Five Year Plan
+(C) Third Five-Year Plan

 (A) Establishment of NABARD